Hazeman28/bcpm-knowledge-base/docs/src/code-style/README.md

 without hurting them too much 😅)?

 Answer is we don't give them a choice.
-We impose fixed code style with tools such as `eslint` and adjust it based on their feedback until a certain point.
-So we do listen to everybody's opinion, but ultimately we can't make them all happy.
+We impose fixed code style with tools such as `eslint` and `prettier`.
 We mimic popular code style guidelines, but add our flavor, so as a result we have something that could appeal to as many people as possible.
 Naturally, if majority of the team is against choices made in this regard, then those choices would be a subject to change.

 But which popular guideline do we take as a basis?
 What determines *"our flavor"*?
 These question are answered based on what language and framework we